 Quantification has been studied extensively in logic (Aristotle; Frege, 1879; Tarski, 1936; Mostowski, 1957; Lindström, 1966); in linguistics (Higginbotham & May, 1981: Keenan & Stavi, 1986; Zwarts, 1984; Partee, 1988; Szabolcsi, 2010; Winter & Ruys, 2011), in formal semantics (Montague, 1974; Barwise & Cooper, 1981; van Benthem, 1984; Westerståhl, 1985; Kamp & Reyle, 1993; Champollion, 2015), and in computational semantics (Alshawi, 1990; Bos, 1995; Hobbs & Shieber, 1987; Pinkal, 1999; Pulman, 2000; Schwertel, 2005).
-In logic, the study of quantification and its role in formal reasoning has long been restricted to the universal ( $\forall$ , 'for all') and existential ( $\exists$ , 'for some') quantifiers.
-It was noted in logical studies (see Mostowski, 1957; Lindström, 1966) that the universal and the existential quantifier can both be viewed as expressing a property of sets of individual objects, involved in a predication: the universal quantifier the property of containing at least one of these elements.
+In logic, the study of quantification and its role in formal reasoning has long been restricted to the universal (\forall , 'for all') and existential (\exists , 'for some') quantifiers.
+It was noted in logical studies (see Mostowski, 1957; Lindström, 1966) that the universal and the existential quantifier can both be viewed as expressing a property of sets of individual objects, involved in a predication: the universal quantifier the property of being a set that contains all the elements of a given domain; the existential quantifier the property of containing at least one of these elements.
 Moreover, this notion of a quantifier has been generalised to other properties of sets, such as the properties that in English can be expressed by "most", "less than half of", "three", or "more than 200".
 The concepts in this broader class of quantifiers are called generalized quantifiers.

 The study of generalized quantifiers, as expressed in natural language, has led to generalized quantifier theory (GQT).
 This theory acknowledges the existence of a fundamental difference between quantification in natural language and quantification in logic.
-Words like "all" and "some" in English, as well as their equivalents in other languages, may seem to be the counterparts of the universal ( $\forall$ , 'for all') and existential ( $\exists$ , 'for some') quantifiers of formal logic, and words like "three", and "most", which have been called 'cardinal quantifiers' and 'proportional quantifiers' (Partee, 1988), may seem to be the counterparts of certain generalized quantifiers, but this is not the case.
-In formal logic, if p is a formula that denotes a proposition then the expressions ' $\forall$ x. p' and ' $\exists$ y. p' are quantifications, saying that p is true of all individual objects and that p is true of at least one such object, respectively.
+Words like "all" and "some" in English, as well as their equivalents in other languages, may seem to be the counterparts of the universal (\forall , 'for all') and existential (\exists , 'for some') quantifiers of formal logic, and words like "three", and "most", which have been called 'cardinal quantifiers' and 'proportional quantifiers' (Partee, 1988), may seem to be the counterparts of certain generalized quantifiers, but this is not the case.
+In formal logic, if p is a formula that denotes a proposition then the expressions ' \forall x. p' and ' \exists y. p' are quantifications, saying that p is true of all individual objects and that p is true of at least one such object, respectively.